jallanxjallan/onemanairforce/adaptation/stories/victor_arrives.md

 ---
+category: past
+date: 10 November 1946
+status: draft
 title: Victor Arrives
-date: 10 November 1946
-status: new

 ---

-On 10 November 1946, Victor marches off troop ship with other recruits.
+Victor marches off troop ship with other recruits.
 Among his possessions is a Malay-Dutch phrasebook and a sketchpad.
 Victor had been told that he and his fellow recruits were being sent to protect the Javanese subjects of the Dutch queen from a gang of